Monday, June 21, 2021

 Crocce milanesa sandwich

-I'm sure there are other fried chicken places out there in Cordoba City that we haven't discovered yet.
-I'm not even sure if they'll ever be as good as KFC.
-But for now, I would say that Crocce is pretty decent when it comes to fried chicken, and the customer service is really great, too.
+I’m sure there are other fried chicken spots around Córdoba City we haven’t found yet.
+And who knows—maybe one of them will actually rival KFC.
+But for now, I’d say Crocce is a solid choice for fried chicken, and their customer service is genuinely great, too.

 Crocee fried chicken in Cordoba, Argentina

-Oh and before I forget.
-If you're searching for fried chicken in Argentina, the locals call it pollo broaster.
+Oh, and before I forget—if you’re searching for fried chicken in Argentina, the locals usually call it pollo broaster.
+It’s not exactly the same as what you might be used to, but it’ll help point you in the right direction.

 Looking for Lipton Iced Tea in Cordoba?
 Guateques Has It and More